The 13 Best Restaurant Websites You Can Learn From

 A beautiful restaurant website enhances the customer experience, but the functionality and user-friendliness are what really drive sales.
 With 52% of consumers saying food delivery and takeout are essential to their lifestyle, a poorly designed site leaves money on the table.

-In this guide, I’ll walk through 11 restaurant website examples and share what they’re doing right so you can easily implement revenue-generating principles on your own site.
 Before we dive in, here are a few key considerations for your restaurant website’s design:

 - Simple, mobile-friendly design